 First and foremost, all of the practices you follow when making your products need to be documented.
 Just mentally knowing what to do and how to do it isn’t good enough–it needs to be written down.
 Then the documentation must be followed (and records kept that it has been followed).

 Documentation also needs to be backed up regularly (you’re doing that for your computer files already, right?) and also stored off-site.

 Standard Operating Procedures

 Standard operating procedures (SOPs) are written documents that cover non-product-specific things that have the potential of indirectly affecting your product quality.
 Basically, they list the why, what, when, where, who and how of every procedure you do.
-SOPs should be written (and followed) to cover things like your premises maintenance, equipment maintenance and use, personnel training, environmental factors, etc. SOPs should cover the p
+SOPs should be written (and followed) to cover things like your premises maintenance, equipment maintenance and use, personnel training, environmental factors, etc.

-For example, you should have an SOP for how to use each piece of equipment, how to calibrate your scales, what to do with product returns, how to clean your premises and manufacturing areas, how to train staff that work with you, storage of materials, ingredients and finished products, etc.
+For example, you should have an SOP for how to use each piece of equipment, how to calibrate your scales, what to do with product returns, how to clean your premises and manufacturing areas, how to train staff that work with you, storage of materials, ingredients, and finished products, etc.